Elizabeth Jennings (poet)

-Elizabeth Joan Jennings CBE (18 July 1926 – 26 October 2001) was an English poet.
+Elizabeth Joan Jennings CBE (18 July 1926 – 26 October 2001) was a British poet.
+She won the Somerset Maugham Award in 1955 for her second poetry collection, A Way of Looking.

 Life and career

-Jennings was born at The Bungalow, Tower Road, Skirbeck, Boston, Lincolnshire, younger daughter of physician Henry Cecil Jennings (1893-1967), MA, BSc (Oxon.), MB BS (Lond.), DPH, medical officer of health for Oxfordshire, and (Helen) Mary, née Turner.
-When she was six, her family moved to Oxford, where she remained for the rest of her life.
-There she later attended St Anne's College.
+Elizabeth Jennings was born at The Bungalow, Tower Road, Skirbeck, Boston, Lincolnshire, younger daughter of physician Henry Cecil Jennings (1893–1967), MA, BSc (Oxon.), MB BS (Lond.), DPH, medical officer of health for Oxfordshire, and (Helen) Mary, née Turner.
+When Elizabeth was seven years old, her family moved to Oxford, where she remained for the rest of her life.
+There, she later attended St Anne's College.
 After graduation, she became a writer.

-Jennings' early poetry was published in journals such as Oxford Poetry, New English Weekly, The Spectator, Outposts and Poetry Review, but her first book was not published until she was 27.
-The lyrical poets she cited as having influenced her were Hopkins, Auden, Graves and Muir.
-Her second book, A Way of Looking, won the Somerset Maugham award and marked a turning point, as the prize money allowed her to spend nearly three months in Rome, which was a revelation.
+Jennings's early poetry was published in journals such as Oxford Poetry, New English Weekly, The Spectator, Outposts and Poetry Review, but her first book of poems was not published until she was 27.
+The lyrical poets she cited as having influenced her were Gerard Manley Hopkins, W. H. Auden, Robert Graves and Edwin Muir.
+Her second book, A Way of Looking (1955), won the Somerset Maugham Award and marked a turning point, as the prize money allowed her to spend nearly three months in Rome, which was a revelation.
 It brought a new dimension to her religious belief and inspired her imagination.

 Regarded as traditionalist rather than an innovator, Jennings is known for her lyric poetry and mastery of form.
-Her work displays a simplicity of metre and rhyme shared with Philip Larkin, Kingsley Amis and Thom Gunn, all members of the group of English poets known as The Movement.
-She always made it clear that, whilst her life, which included a spell of severe mental illness, contributed to the themes contained within her work, she did not write explicitly autobiographical poetry.
+Her work displays a simplicity of metre and rhyme shared with Philip Larkin, Kingsley Amis and Thom Gunn, all members of the 1950s group of English poets known as The Movement.
+She always made it clear that, while her life, which included a spell of severe mental illness, contributed to the themes contained within her work, she did not write explicitly autobiographical poetry.
 Her deeply held Roman Catholicism coloured much of her work.

 She had difficulty managing the practical aspects of her career and life.
 She became impoverished and struggled with mental health, and her personal difficulties tarnished her critical reputation.
-When she was honored by the queen in 1992, she wore a “knitted hat, duffle coat, and canvas shoes”.
-The tabloids mocked her as “the bag-lady of the sonnets”, and the unfortunate description stayed with her.
-She spent the later years of her life in various short-term lodgings and in Unity House (8 St Andrew's Lane) in Old Headington.
-She died in a care home in Bampton, Oxfordshire.
+When she was honoured by the queen in 1992, Jennings wore a "knitted hat, duffle coat, and canvas shoes".
+The tabloid newspapers mocked her as "the bag-lady of the sonnets", and the unfortunate description stayed with her.

+Jennings spent the later years of her life in various short-term lodgings and in Unity House (8 St Andrew's Lane) in Old Headington.
+She died in a care home in Bampton, Oxfordshire, at the age of 75.
 She is buried in Wolvercote Cemetery, Oxford.

 Her life and career were reviewed in 2018 by Dana Gioia, who said: "Despite her worldly failures, her artistic career was a steady course of achievement.
 Jennings ranks among the finest British poets of the second half of the twentieth century.
-She is also England’s best Catholic poet since Gerard Manley Hopkins."
+She is also England's best Catholic poet since Gerard Manley Hopkins."

+The first biography of Jennings was published by Oxford University Press in 2018, entitled Elizabeth Jennings: The Inward War, written by Dana Greene.